S$ 468 Find Cheap Flights from Los Angeles to Singapore

 The average price of all round-trip flights from Los Angeles to Singapore clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Singapore on a Wednesday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Saturday is the most expensive day to fly from Los Angeles to Singapore.
-For your return ticket, we recommend flying on a Tuesday and avoiding Wednesdays for the best deals.
+For your return ticket, we recommend flying on a Tuesday and avoiding Thursdays for the best deals.

 How far in advance should I book a flight from Los Angeles to Singapore?